lemina-model/lemina-model/hello-lemina.md

 Parts 1 and 2 illustrated how programming evolved from the framework of a single computer to a network of computers and finally to modern Internet applications.
 In the past, high-level programming languages and the object model (OOP) were sufficient to accomplish basic and advanced programming tasks.
 However, in the age of Internet programming, the Lemina model offers a solution to the deficiencies in using current programming languages to create applications at the Internet scale.

-Each stage of programming evolution improves programming knowledge and functionality without completely replacing tried-and-true methods.
-High-level programming languages automate repetitive work on top of machine code.
-The object model creates a new form of code unit (as significant as the first cells coming to life to begin life's evolution) with internal logic implemented by high-level programming languages.
-In other words, all OO languages are high-level languages.
-The Lemina model builds on this evolutionary process by teaching objects to socialize and work together to form **societies of objects**, which is what we call the "Lemina way" of building programs.
+Each stage of programming's evolution enhances knowledge and functionality without fully replacing proven methods. **High-level programming languages** automate repetitive tasks atop **machine code**.
+The object model introduces a new code unit—as vital as the first cells sparking life's evolution—with logic rooted in high-level languages.
+In other words, all OO languages are high-level.
+The **Lemina Programming Model** advances this process, teaching objects to collaborate and form **societies of objects**, dubbed the Lemina way of building programs.

 Part 2 also demonstrated that by taking advantage of localization, one of the four core mechanisms of the Lemina model, we could implement a Lemina postal service that is backward compatible with OOP languages.
 Therefore, the Lemina model in backward-compatible mode can be used to build business applications like other OO languages.